anvilproject/anvil-portal/content/content-guide/creating-content.md

 Below we describe the general flow of content creation, editing, review, approval and deployment.
 See the links at the left for more detail on each step.

-### Anvil Portal Content Roles
+### AnVIL Portal Content Roles
 There are three roles assocated with the content lifecycle:

 1. **Content Author** - This can be anyone with a github login (e.g. you!).
-1. **Content Approver** - An Anvil Project team member.
+1. **Content Approver** - An AnVIL Project team member.
-1. **Content Deployer** - A member of the [Anvil Portal Working Group](/about/working-groups#portal-working-group) with push access to the github master branch.
+1. **Content Deployer** - A member of the [AnVIL Portal Working Group](/about/working-groups#portal-working-group) with push access to the github master branch.

 ### Content Update Worflow

 In general, to modify the portal content:

 1. A Content Author creates or edits a markdown page with the desired updates.
-When the content is ready, the Content Author creates a github pull request against the Anvil Portal repository staging branch for the updates requesting a review from appropriate team members.
+When the content is ready, the Content Author creates a github pull request against the AnVIL Portal repository staging branch for the updates requesting a review from appropriate team members.

 1. One or more Content Approvers review and approve the content (or suggest modifications).
 If the pull request is approved it is merged into staging branch, which auto deploys to [https://staging.anvilproject.org/](https://staging.anvilproject.org/).